备注

 Refer to https://wiki.nixos.org/wiki/Flakes#Setup to enable flake support.

-If you want to experience declarative management with Nix without altering your distribution, try home-manager and configure it to enable flakes and direnv.
+• If you want to experience Nix’s declarative management without changing your distribution, try home-manager and configure it to enable flakes and direnv.

-Otherwise, you can directly install flakes in a standalone Nix manner or prepend
+• Otherwise, you can directly install flakes in a standalone Nix manner, or add --experimental-features 'nix-command flakes' before each command.

 Cloning the Repository